Click to watch four minute video presentation of the rainfall and temperature forecast for June to Aug 2018.

 Jun-Aug 2018 rainfall outlook:

-Historical outlook accuracy for July to September is moderate over most of Australia, except along the WA border and across most of the far north, where accuracy is low to very low.
+Historical outlook accuracy for winter is moderate over eastern parts of Queensland and NSW, the southern half of WA, western Tasmania and parts of the NT.
+Elsewhere, accuracy is low to very low.
+See map for more detail.

 July 2018 rainfall outlook: